mysteriumnetwork/documentation/content/token/index.md

 This is a R&D initiative to test incentive mechanics, network stability, NAT traversal and several other technical fundamentals.
 The bounties are subsidised by Mysterium Network, therefore there are limits to what you can earn.

 Our technology stack is in early stages.
-We are working hard towards blockchain based micropayments - which will enable peer to peer payments within Mysterium Network.
+We are working hard towards the blockchain based micropayments - which will enable peer to peer payments within Mysterium Network.

 ## Mainnet payments - Micropayments in MYST